OssianEriksson/twizy-control-2021/docs/README.md

 # Usage Instructions

-For information on usage you can read
+For general information on usage you can read

 - [Usage Instructions](usage.md) – information on how to run the various systems and subsystems

+For specific usage instructions please see [System Details](#system-details).

 # Hardware